ubghacking/ubghacking.github.io/_posts/2020-06-19-htb-monteverde.markdown

 I can connect, and I also see a list of possible directories.
 I manually enumerated these directories, and when I viewed mhope's, I found an xml file:

-{% endhighlight %}

-And again, I used another tool to attempt to connect to this remote home directory!
-I used another common enumeration tool, smbclient.
-Smbclient is a tool that can be viewed as similar to FTP on a local network.
-It connects to a local resource to access the SMB/CIFS resources on a remote computer.
-The SMB/CIFS is Server Message Block/Common Internet File System resource.
-Using smbclient, I used the same login information for rpcclient to login to smbclient:

 {% highlight bash linenos %}
-smb: \> cd mhope
 smb: \mhope\> ls
   .
 D        0  Fri Jan  3 07:41:18 2020
   ..
 D        0  Fri Jan  3 07:41:18 2020